 I may never get to be at that dining room table with people like Claudio, like Maha, but I know if it does happen, it will be ever as meaningful, and genuine, as these interactions via packets of TCP/IP generated data.

 And these are the connections I seek the most.
 When others seek massive teaching, and gigagobs of data, where the introductory message is “you will never have direct contact with your instructor”, I long for the granular personal connections.

 You can have your Klout score framed, I have my dining room table experiences.

-The post "At The Opposite End of Massive: Individual Connections & Sitting at the Dining Room Table" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2014/08/individual-connections/) on August 17, 2014.
+The post "At The Opposite End of Massive: Individual Connections & Sitting at the Dining Room Table" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/08/individual-connections/) on August 17, 2014.